jpedro/jpedro.github.io/git-dd.md

 calling it immediately.
 The extra semicolons are required for one-liners.

 `yo` is now an alias for that inline shell function.
-If you call `git yo` it will answer.
+If you call it, it will answer.

 ```
 $ git yo